ray-project/enhancements/reps/2022-04-07-serialization.md

     2. Out of band serialization and other optimizations.
 2. Unify the current serialization code path to this new pluggable design.
 Make code cleaner.
 Also, provide a unified interface across different languages.

+With a standard way to implement serializers, we can

+* Solve issue 4 immediately.
+* Solve issue 3 by providing build-in serializers for commonly used classes.
-With a standard way to implement serializers, we can solve issue 3 and 4 easily, solve issue 2 by register different serializer for `int` and `short`, solve issue 1 by implementing an advanced serializer with OOB optimization.
+* Solve issue 2 by register different serializer for `int` and `short`.
+* Solve issue 1 by implementing an advanced serializer with OOB optimization.

 ### Should this change be within `ray` or outside?